Gastroenterologists located in Avondale, AZ

 From an upset stomach to achy joints, a gluten intolerance can cause a wide range of symptoms.
-If you’d like to get tested or treated for celiac disease ― or you suspect a gluten-free diet might be right for you ― the expert physicians at Southwest Gastroenterology in Goodyear, Arizona, can help.
+If you’d like to get tested or treated for celiac disease ― or you suspect a gluten-free diet might be right for you ― the expert physicians at Southwest Gastroenterology in Avondale, Arizona, can help.

 Celiac disease is an autoimmune disorder that causes the immune system to interfere with the proper function of the small intestine, making the body unable to tolerate gluten ― a protein found in foods that contain wheat.

 When you have celiac disease and eat gluten, the immune system responds by damaging cells and destroying the lining the small intestine.
 Celiac disease is both an autoimmune disorder (because the immune system hurts the body) and a disease of malabsorption (since the body can’t absorb the nutrients it needs).

 Research suggests that people who test negatively for celiac disease may still suffer from non-celiac gluten sensitivity.
 These people may experience symptoms similar to celiac disease when they eat gluten but show no signs of intestinal damage.

 What are the symptoms of celiac disease and gluten sensitivity?